 By creating and implementing a loyalty program, you encourage your customers to increase their lifetime value.
 Loyalty programs are often cheap to implement but have a very large ROI in the long run.

 Selling cookie jars?
 Surprise your customer with a pack of cookies.

-Selling teapots?
-Surprise your customer with a pack of tea.
+Selling high-end coffee with fancy coffee packaging?
+Surprise your customer with a free sample of a different brand.

 See where I’m going here?
 Surprise your customer by including a free little treat, something that compliments what they bought from you.